RetroAchievements/api-kotlin/README.md

 <summary>GetUsersFollowingMe</summary>
 <br>

-> A call to this endpoint will retrieve a list of users that are following me.
+> A call to this function will retrieve a list of users that are following me.

 **Available Parameters**